Salah Bachir: Patron of the arts

-Bachir is an avid art collector and enthusiastic patron of mostly Canadian art.
+Bachir is an avid art collector and patron of mostly Canadian art.
 His diverse collection of more than 3,000 pieces features many works by Canadian artists such as Betty Goodwin, Stephen Andrews and Attila Richard Lukacs.

 In 2014, an extensive show of Bachir's pieces titled "Over the Rainbow" was mounted at the Museum of Contemporary Canadian Art (MOCCA) in Toronto.
 The exhibition featured such well-known artists as Stephen Andrews, Atilla Richard Lukacs, Betty Goodwin, Andy Warhol, Keith Haring and Herb Ritts, and examined themes of seduction and identity.

 In a 2013 Toronto Star article, writer Rita Zekas lists many of the artists, Canadian and international, whose works hang in Bachir's Toronto home.
 "There are more Warhols here than you can shake a tin of Campbell’s soup at.
 Walls and walls of Warhol Polaroids and lithographs, purchased at auctions and from galleries," she writes.
 "There’s Ingrid Bergman by Warhol; Mick Jagger by Warhol.
 Plus Mandela by Herb Ritts; Einstein by Yousuf Karsh; and assorted photography by Henri Cartier-Bresson, Helmut Newton, Bruce Weber, Robert Mapplethorpe and Man Ray."

 Compared to Cosimo de' Medici by The Globe and Mail for his role in forging now-famous talent, Bachir has sponsored four shows of Lukacs’ work and a joint exhibition of works by Lukacs and Andrews at the University of Toronto's Hart House.

 In 2006, 60 pieces from his Andy Warhol collection were displayed at the Oakville Galleries; the same gallery hosted an acclaimed show of Bachir's Betty Goodwin collection in the spring of 2010.
 In 2014, an extensive show of Bachir's pieces was mounted at the Museum of Contemporary Canadian Art in Toronto.

 Bachir has donated art and money to major collections, including: